 • 80% colic reduction (clinically tested)

-• 5 nipple sizes, all interchangeable
+• 5 flow stages, all interchangeable

 • Measurements start at about 2oz (can’t see smaller amounts)